 From her bedroom down the hall, my then-twelve-year-old daughter was screaming “Mommy, help!”
 “I’m coming, honey” I shouted, though I doubted she could hear me over what sounded like a freight train barreling through our home.
 The walls shook and anything not nailed down was flying through the air.
 I tried to get to my child, but something was blocking my way, and in the darkness, I couldn’t see what it was.

 Suddenly I heard a neighbor calling my name and then he appeared, flashlight in hand.
 Somehow, he made his way to my daughter’s bedroom, picked her up and carried her down the stairs and outside, to safety, with me following close behind.
-Dozens of neighbors were gathering in the street.
+Dozens of neighbors were gathering on my front lawn and in the street.
 The rotten egg smell of ruptured gas lines filled the air.
 A young man pulled his Zippo lighter from his pocket and, as he flipped it open to light the cigarette that was dangling from his lips, he was tackled from two directions, and his lighter fell to the ground, unlit.
 “That’s gas, you idiot!” a chorus of neighbors shouted.

 As the first rays of dawn peeked over rooftops, I borrowed my neighbor’s flashlight and carefully made my way up the stairs and into my home.
 My living room floor was more than ankle deep in plants, potting soil, bits and pieces of broken pottery, shattered mirrors and a bazillion multi-colored, jagged shards of what had been my treasured Fiesta Ware service for six.
 My living room had been rearranged – nothing was where it belonged.
-My over-stuffed cozy couch was on the wrong side of the room, with my over-sized TV nesting, upside down, on the middle cushion.
+My cozy, over-stuffed couch was on the wrong side of the room, with my over-sized TV nesting, upside down, on the middle cushion.

 One minute I was alive.
-The next minute I was dead.
-That should have been the end of my story, but it was only the beginning.
-I met God.
-I talked to God and God talked to me.
-You may not believe my experience was real, but that’s okay because Reality is real, whether you believe it or not.
+The next minute I was dead!
+That should have been the end of my story but it was only the beginning!
+I met God!
+I talked to God and God talked to me!
+You may not believe my experience was real, but that’s okay because Reality is real, whether you believe it or not!

-–Brooke Jones — author of “Why Are There Monkeys? (and other questions for God)” — the absolutely TRUE, inspirational, laugh-out-loud FUNNY story of one woman’s Near Death Question & Answer Session with God.
-(If you think a conversation with God couldn’t possibly be FUNNY, you’re in for a BIG surpise!)
-Order eBook, Paperback & Hardcover from Amazon & Book Stores everywhere.
-(A portion of EVERY sale is donated to The Breast Cancer Research Foundation)
+Amazon Best Selling author Brooke Jones is the author of “WHY ARE THERE MONKEYS? (and other questions for God)” — the absolutely true, deeply inspirational, laugh-out-loud funny story of her Near-Death Question and Answer Session with God.
+(If you think a conversation with God could not possibly be FUNNY, you’re in for a very BIG surprise!)